Excellence Happens Here!

 Moving to the area and need to enroll your child(ren)?
 Click here for a one-stop source of all the information you need to register your student(s).
 Families who live within the district’s boundaries are welcome to go directly to the school to enroll their children at any time or, during the summer months, by coming to the Educational Services Center at 55900 Bittersweet Road, Mishawaka, IN 46545.

 Outside of the P-H-M District, but interested in enrolling your child(ren)?
 P-H-M is the district of choice for parents of more than 1,000 out-of-district students currently attending our schools.
+Click here for more details on how to enroll if you are out of district.

 We continue to admit non-resident students each year in accordance with Board Policy 5111.
 Once admitted, non-resident students who remain in good standing may continue attending at P-H-M until they graduate high school.
 There is no application fee or tuition expense.